-On first power-up press any button to turn on the Display LCD.
+Press any button to turn on the Display LCD.
 The Display backlight will remain on as long as there is an active fault.
-See Page 16 to adjust Display brightness and contrast and the length of time the backlight stays on.
+See Page 4-16 to adjust Display brightness and contrast and the length of time the backlight stays on.

-Navigating Menus with Soft-Key Buttons
+To Navigate Menus with Soft-Key Buttons